Decorating a studio flat can sometimes prove to be particularly difficult. Discover our suggestions to set up your studio flat and use the least space

 In small space, getting a visual impression of height is a golden rule.
 Whether you use paint or wallpaper, choose light colours which reflect natural light and will appear to make the room look bigger.
 Rather than white walls which can look cold and drab, opt for pastel shades.
 Among the 2019 trending colours hints of green are most popular.
 Soft colours such as almond green or lichen bring a fashionable touch of greenery.
 From anthracite to slate, not forgetting all the sandy tones, grey offers a timeless chromatic palette which is easy to combine with brighter colours.

 To bring some character, it is possible to add a few touches of a bright colour, such as a midnight blue or a curry yellow on a single stretch of wall.
-In the living area, provide contrast with soft coloured furniture such as a design chair where you can then place cushions with inspiration from plants and greenery.
+In the living area, provide contrast with soft coloured furniture such as a Butterfly chair where you can then place cushions with inspiration from plants and greenery.
 For your sleeping area, choose neutral, soft colours for a peaceful sleep.